-"Over the last several years we've come to realize our testing criteria weren't quite as stringent as they should be, based on re-injury risk," he says.
+"Over the last several years we've come to realize our testing criteria weren't quite as stringent as they should be, based on re-injury risk," he said.
 "So we've begun to institute more rigorous tests."

 One of these tests involves the athlete performing a two-footed vertical jump on a platform equipped to measure the work each leg is performing.
 What, you may ask, does jumping have to do with downhill skiing?

-Asymmetry indicates a deficit, meaning the muscles aren't working as efficiently as they should even if measurements reveal them to be strong, says Dr. Heiderscheit.
+Asymmetry indicates a deficit, meaning the muscles aren't working as efficiently as they should even if measurements reveal them to be strong, said Dr. Heiderscheit.
 Athletes rehabbing ACL injuries may "show as much as 20 percent deficit a year after the injury.
 Healthy people are within a 3 to 5 percent asymmetry.
 Twenty percent is well outside a normal range, which means they're not using their strength appropriately."

 A shift in rehabilitation strategy may be in order, until athletes "have the confidence to load their knee," said Dr. Heiderscheit.
 Dr. Baer calls this "knowing where their knee is in space," and until skiers can make this connection without anxiety, they might be better served staying off the black diamond hills for a little while longer.